calebchase/cytoscape.js-html-node/README.md

 Use information:

+- For a detailed example, see `example/src/example.js`

 - `query`: Accepts any cytoscape query.
 Specifies which node(s)`template` will apply to.

-- `defaultColor`: The color of the cytoscape node(s) when zoom has not passed the minimum `zoomRange` value.
+- `htmlNodeBaseStyle`: The style of the cytoscape node(s) when zoom has not passed the minimum `zoomRange` value.

-- `altColor`: The color of the cytoscape node(s) when zoom has passed the minimum `zoomRange` value.
+- `htmlNodeAltStyle`: The style of the cytoscape node(s) when zoom has passed the minimum `zoomRange` value.

 - `zoomRange`: The zoom range for which the template html is used.
 The values for each `zoomRange` within a `query` should be continuous with ascending values.
 The minimum value of all `zoomRange` within a `query` specifies when to toggle between `altColor` and `defaultColor`.
 The largest `zoomRange` should be arbitrarily large.